fommil/fpmortals/manuscript/complete.md

 ## Very Abstract Things

-What remains of the typeclass hierarchy are things that allow us to meta-reason about functional programming and scalaz.
+What remains of the typeclass hierarchy are things that allow us to meta-reason about functional programming and Scalaz.
 We are not going to discuss these yet as they deserve a full chapter on Category Theory and are not needed in typical FP applications.